arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ## Conclusion

-This tutorial shows how to establish a Modbus RTU connection between two Opta™ devices using the Arduino ecosystem tools, such as the Arduino IDE and Arduino `ArduinoRS485` and `ArduinoModbus` libraries.
-Those are essential to enable the communication with Modbus RTU compatible devices.
+This tutorial demonstrates how to use the Arduino ecosystem's `ArduinoRS485` and `ArduinoModbus` libraries, as well as the Arduino IDE, to implement the Modbus RTU protocol between two Opta™ devices.
+These are necessary elements to enable connection with devices that are Modbus RTU compliant.

-Through these examples it is easy to understand how to enable the communication between a Modbus RTU Server and a Client.
-Looking at this example it will be also easy o add extend the communication to another Modbus Server device, like secondary Opta™ or use a Modbus RTU-compatible module for enhanced project developments.
+These examples make it simple to comprehend how to allow communication between a Modbus RTU Server and a Client.
+For further project developments, it offers a scalable architecture to link additional Modbus Server devices, such as secondary Opta™ or a Modbus RTU-compatible module.

 ### Next Steps